Jatbas/evplatform/README.md

 - **DTOs**: Data Transfer Objects (DTOs) are used for all input validation, request/response shaping, and to decouple internal data models from public API contracts.
 - **Value Objects**: Important business domain values (such as company name, email, geo-coordinates, etc.) are encapsulated in value objects, ensuring validation and immutability at the domain layer.
 - **TypeORM**: All database access uses TypeORM with repository and entity patterns.
 Spatial (geo) data is handled via MySQL spatial types.
+- **GraphQL**: In addition to REST, the project supports GraphQL queries and mutations, including nested field resolvers for relations.
+- **Pub/Sub**: In-memory event bus used to decouple actions.
+For example, a `company.created` event can trigger logging and email subscribers independently.
 - **Testing**: Both unit and e2e tests are present.
 Value objects, service logic, and selected endpoints are covered.

 ---